 To begin with, you need to make sure that you have the right plastic.
 This involves plastic bags and other plastics made from the materials mentioned above.
 They can be placed in a metal barrel and then placed on a source of heat.

 Once the mixture melts, it can be poured into an oiled mold and mixed with sand.
 It is also possible to pour it into the mold with no additives.

 Waste is a significant problem in Cameroon.
-As a result, entrepreneur Pierre Lasoumloum is helping to deal with the problem.
-This initiative takes waste and uses it as a binding agent to create paving slabs.
+As a result, entrepreneur Pierre Lasoumloum is helping to deal with the situation.
+This initiative uses waste as a binding agent to create paving slabs.

 By involving the local community, he has gained a lot of attention, training up local children who might have otherwise spent their time on the streets to assist with the process.
 As a result, he has received funding from the 'Coeur d'Afrique.'
 He has provided paving stones to the Cameroon handball federation and also raises awareness of plastic waste in schools.

-Elsewhere in the Netherlands, PlasticRoad is an initiative making roads completely from plastic.
+Elsewhere in the Netherlands, PlasticRoad is an initiative to make roads completely from plastic.
 Currently, trials are being conducted in Zwolle, and the results look promising.

 The idea is that the parts are prefabricated and modular.
 The structure is light and hollow, and that enables fast construction and replacement.
 The hollow design helps with flooding and the installation of pipes and cabling.

-Prevention is better than cure as they say.
+Prevention is better than cure, as they say.
 Therefore, plastic paving could be a great way of preventing plastic waste from polluting our environment.
 Whether waste plastics are used as a binding agent or used on their own to make roads, it is a potential game-changer.